shastaxc/WSBinder/README.md

 ### Changing keybinds

-You can change the default keybinds by editing the `ws_binds` table in the `keybind_map.lua` file.
+You can change the default keybinds by editing `data/settings.xml` file.
+If you edit the table in `statics.lua`, that will work temporarily but will be reset to default values the next time this addon is updated.
 The syntax is as follows:
 ```
 ws_binds = {
   ['Weapon Category'] = {